-Elected delegates will find the answers to most of their questions by reading the Delegate Information Package, which was mailed to delegates in September.
+Elected delegates will find the answers to most of their questions in the Special Convention Delegate Booklet.

 Listed below are some of the most frequently asked questions about